 Circumstances where you will need to move on to Universal Credit

 Housing Benefit is being replaced by Universal Credit.
-Some changes to your personal circumstances or household will mean you will no longer receive Housing Benefit and you will have to apply for Universal Credit instead.
+Some changes to your personal circumstances or household will mean that you can no longer receive Housing Benefit.
+Instead, you'll need to apply for Universal Credit.
 Find out what changes will require that you transfer to Universal Credit.

 Universal Credit does not cover the costs for Council Tax.
-If you are transferred to Universal Credit and need financial support to help you to pay your Council Tax, you will need to apply for Council Tax Support.
+If you are transfer to Universal Credit and need financial support to help you to pay Council Tax, you will need to apply for Council Tax Support.
 Find out more about Universal Credit.

-The amount of Housing Benefit you are entitled to when you are private tenant is determined by a Local Housing Allowance (LHA).
+The amount of Housing Benefit you're entitled to when you're a private tenant is determined by a Local Housing Allowance (LHA).
 The LHA rate for your household will be the maximum amount of benefit you will be entitled to.

 How we will share your information

-We will use the information you provide when you apply for Housing Benefit, Council Tax Support or Emergency Relief to process your application.
-We will also use the information you provide for other purposes.
+When you apply for Housing Benefit, Council Tax Support or Emergency Relief, we use your information to process your application.
+We also use it for other purposes.
 For further detail please download our privacy notice.